jonslack22/Portfolio1-HuddsHikes/READMEHudds.md

 I manually tested the project via the following methods:

-- Using Firefox Developer Tools to view ecah of the project pages at different screen sizes
+- Using Firefox Developer Tools and Chrome Developer Tools to view ecah of the project pages at different screen sizes;
-- Asking friends to use the website on different devices and browsers
+- Asking a friend to help me test and brainstorm CSS styling methods during a troubleshooting evening;
+- Asking for mentor support during call sessions when I indicated I was struggling with some concepts.

+## Deployment

+## Deploying the site on GitHub

+1. I clicked on the 'Settings' icon of my project repository on GitHub.
+2. To the left of the next screen, clicking on 'Pages' took me to GitHub Pages.
+3. I selected "Deploy from a branch" under the "Source" drop-down menu.
+4. Using two drop-down menus, I ensured my site was to be built from the 'main' branch and the '/ (root)' folder.
+5. My site was deployed to GitHub Pages after a few minutes, allowing me to share the live site to others.

 ## Credits